LOOSE-LIPS/loose-lips-2.0/src/routes/blog/nanas-sunday-jams-existential-bread-yungraj/index.md

 banner:
   - imported/nanas-sunday-jams-existential-bread-yungraj/image1285.jpeg
 description: >-
-  Banner artwork by the majestic Trav, all of Nana&#39;s jams are gathered in&nbsp;this playlist.
+  Banner artwork by the majestic Trav, all of Nana;s jams are gathered in;this playlist.
 Yes Yes Sunday Jammers.
 Welcome, welcome, welcome.
-Hope you are well, hope the surreal life hasn&rsquo;t turned too many things upside down, most of all hope the tunes are helping to keep you steady and maintain some kind of balance.
+Hope you are well, hope the surreal life hasn;t turned too many things upside down, most of all hope the tunes are helping to keep you steady and maintain some kind of balance.
 So, [...]Read More...
 published: true
 tags: feature
 featured: false